 Having new life in Christ is so amazing because through it, we become the home of God.
 His Spirit comes to live in us and work with us, bringing restoration and wholeness to every area of our lives.
 Then, as we learn to follow the leadership of the Holy Spirit, we can receive everything God has for us and take back what belongs to us!

-Joyce Meyer is a New York Times best-selling author and founder of Joyce Meyer Ministries Inc. She has authored more than 100 books, including Battlefield of the Mind and You Can Begin Again (Hachette).
+Joyce Meyer is a New York Times best-selling author and founder of Joyce Meyer Ministries, Inc. She has authored 100 books, including Battlefield of the Mind and The Mind Connection (Hachette).
 She hosts the Enjoying Everyday Life radio and TV programs, which air on hundreds of stations worldwide.
-For more information, visit joycemeyer.org.
+For more information, visit www.joycemeyer.org.